NVIDIA/aistore/docs/overview.md

 - [AIS Limitations](#ais-limitations)

 ## AIS Design Philosophy
-AIS is a *specialized* storage system.
-The design philosophy behind AIS is based on the simple truth that AI datasets are pre-sharded.
-More exactly, AI datasets (in particular, very large datasets) are pre-sharded, post-sharded, and otherwise transformed to facilitate training, inference, and simulation by the AI apps.
+The design philosophy behind AIS is based on the simple truth that it is often more optimal to let applications control how and whether the stored content is stored in chunks.
+In particular, AI datasets are often pre-sharded, whereby the content and boundaries of those shards are based on AI-specific optimization criteria.
+More exactly, the datasets could be pre-sharded, post-sharded, and otherwise transformed to facilitate training, inference, and simulation by the AI apps.

 The corollary of this statement is two-fold: